 Sometimes a pictogram is also playing the role of an ideogram.
 For example, the icon that represents the meaning of the idea is represented by a light bulb.
 Even if the light bulb is in fact the representation of an object (a pictogram), it conveys the message of the idea, a concept (an ideogram).

-What does this mean in regards to Ideograms within CRV/RV?
+What does this mean in regards to Ideograms within CRV and now my 'flow'?